-All students, faculty, staff, trainees, and visitors are required to complete a daily self-screening for COVID-19 symptoms before coming to campus or leaving their on-campus residence.
-Individuals may be asked to show their screening result before entering a classroom, dining facility, recreation facility or other shared space, and at university events.
+All students, faculty, staff, trainees, and visitors are encouraged to complete a daily self-screening for COVID-19 symptoms before coming to campus or leaving their on-campus residence.
 The screening tool is available at screening.wustl.edu.

 Note: In addition to the symptoms listed in the screening tool, everyone also should pay attention to milder symptoms such as a new headache or a stuffy nose.
 These can also be signs of COVID-19.
 Call the COVID Call Center at 314-362-5056 to report even mild symptoms.